In figuring out how to leave an abusive relationship we need to understand that addiction to a person is no different than addiction to a substance.

 - The loss of positive relationships with other family and friends.

 - Poor performance at school or work.
 And the list goes on.

-Beating your addiction to the Asshat isn’t just mind over matter, but the first and most essential step toward recovery does come from your mind; which is admitting to yourself (and then to another person and/or supportive group) that you have a problem.
+Beating your addiction to, what I call, an Asshat isn’t just mind over matter.
+But the first and most essential step toward recovery does come from your mind; which is admitting to yourself (and then to another person and/or supportive group) that you have a problem.